ChenLiu-1996/starter-hugo-academic/content/publication/pub_2021_num6/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *International Society for Magnetic Resonance in Medicine (ISMRM)* **Oral Presentation**
+publication: In *International Society for Magnetic Resonance in Medicine (ISMRM)*
-publication_short: In *ISMRM 2021* **Oral Presentation**
+publication_short: In *ISMRM 2021*

-abstract: Spectral editing studies in mice brains have been limited due to difficulty in spectrum processing and lack of software package analysis.
-However, in preclinical studies, mouse models play an important role in understanding e ects of drugs and its impact on the nervous system.
-JET is a fully automated software that performs raw data conversion, spectrum registration, spectral quality assessment and metabolite quanti cation of MEGA-PRESS mouse data at 9.4 T. In this work, we rst introduce the automated spectra processing pipeline of JET and further demonstrate its utilities in mouse studies.
+abstract: New non invasive methods are required to better delimit the epileptogenic zone (EZ) during the pre-surgical exam of epileptic patients.
+By combining ex vivo NMR spectroscopy-based (MRS) untargeted metabolomics and in vivo MRS-based targeted metabolomics, we found that GABA was the most discriminant metabolite of the epileptogenic zone vs adjacent brain regions in a mouse model of mesio-temporal lobe epilepsy (MTLE).
+GABA appears therefore as a specic in vivo biomarker of EZ in MTLE.

 # Summary.
 An optional shortened abstract.
-summary: A MATLAB-based software toolkit that I re-designed, re-developed and released with my research partner Nanyan and supervisor Dr. Jia Guo based on Dr. Guo's previous work.
+summary: The ISMRM (extended abstract) version of the Epilepsia 2020 paper.

 tags: []